jhakrraman/jhakrraman.github.io/_pages/about.md

 # Research Interests

-My research interests center around **Robot Perception and Manipulation**, specifically in developing autonomous robotic systems capable of interactive decision-making and complex real-world perception.
+My research interests center around **Robot Perception and Learning**, specifically in developing autonomous robotic systems capable of interactive decision-making and complex real-world perception.
 I aim to work at the intersection of **robotics, computer vision**, and **reinforcement learning** to advance the capabilities of robots in dynamic, unstructured environments.

-Driven by a passion for **vision-based autonomous decision-making**, I focus on challenges like **multi-sensor integration, and perception, adaptive robot learning, navigation** and **path planning, dexterous manipulation**, and **motion control**.
+Driven by a passion for **vision-based perception**, and **interactive decision-making**, I focus on challenges in **perception, adaptive robot learning, navigation, multi robot systems, autonomous driving** and **path planning**.

 I am actively looking for research opportunities and collaborations.
-Please feel free to contact me for any research opportunity in **autonomous robotics**, and **computer vision**.
+Please feel free to contact me for any research opportunity in **Robot Perception, and Learning**.

 This Flag counter seemed fun to me.
 It shows flag counts from January 2024.
 <a href="https://info.flagcounter.com/FhE2"><img src="https://s01.flagcounter.com/count2/FhE2/bg_FFFFFF/txt_000000/border_CCCCCC/columns_5/maxflags_50/viewers_0/labels_0/pageviews_1/flags_1/percent_0/" alt="Free counters!" border="0"></a>